Day 1: Arrival

-Our Trinidad & Tobago birding tour begins at Trinidad’s Piarco Airport where you will be met and transferred to our lodge.
-Night at the Asa Wright Nature Centre.
+Our Trinidad & Tobago birding tour begins at Trinidad’s Piarco Airport where you will be met and transferred to our guest house.
+Night at the Pax Guesthouse.

 The next four exciting days will be spent exploring the classic destinations that Trinidad has become famous for over the many years we’ve been birding the island.
 Our accommodation is set in a strategic, very scenic location above Port-of-Spain that allows for half- or full-day excursions, depending on the destination.

 The birding around the guesthouse is fantastic, with two hundred bird species possible.
 Hummingbirds might include Copper-rumped Hummingbird, White-chested Emerald, Blue-chinned Sapphire, White-necked Jacobin, and the awesome Ruby-topaz Hummingbird and Tufted Coquette.
 Birds of secondary forest such as Yellow-bellied Elaenia, Pale-vented Pigeon and Barred Antshrike can be encountered on the hotel’s grounds, offering excellent photography opportunities.